RESMP-DEV/Terminus/README.md

 # Terminus
-The next way for humans to interact with LLMs
+The obvious next way for humans to interact with LLMs